Linden: benefits, dosage, contraindications

 Stress ✪✪✪✪✪

-The EMA recognizes linden flowers as a traditional herbal medicine for relieving mild symptoms of mental stress.
-In anxious states, buds used long enough in a background treatment, are effective.
+The EMA recognizes linden flowers as a traditional herbal medicinal product for the relief of mild symptoms of mental stress.
+In anxiety disorders, buds used for a sufficiently long period as a maintenance treatment are effective.

 Posologie